-This policy establishes a framework for the management of residential and commercial waste in public places within the City of Sydney local government area.
-Activities related to waste collection and management are essential and can impact our communities in a number of ways.
-This policy aims to minimise these impacts in a sensitive, sustainable and practical way.
+This policy establishes a framework for managing residential and commercial waste in public places within the City of Sydney's local government area.
+Collecting and managing waste is essential and can impact our communities in a number of ways.
+It aims to minimise these impacts sensitively, sustainably and practically.

-This policy has been developed in accordance with the Local Government Act 1993 (LG Act), the Protection of the Environment Operations Act 1997 (POEO Act), the Environmental Planning and Assessment Act 1979 (EPA Act) and relevant regulations.
+This policy has been developed in line with the Local Government Act 1993, the Protection of the Environment Operations Act 1997, the Environmental Planning and Assessment Act 1979 and relevant regulations.

-This policy supports the City of Sydney's waste strategy and the draft Sustainable Sydney 2030-2050 Continuing the Vision to be a leading environmental performer and have a city that is inviting, clean and safe by day and night.
+This policy supports Sustainable Sydney 2030-2050 Continuing the Vision to be a leading environmental performer and have a city that is inviting, clean and safe by day and night.